-If the tastes of experts are indeed poorly aligned with those of consumers, the latter may end up consuming products they do not like and would not have initially consumed, hence leading consumers to experience lower utility.
-Contrary to conventional wisdom, expert judgments may, therefore, decrease consumer welfare.
-The aim of this paper is to determine whether this is the case and, if so, to quantify the resulting welfare loss.
+Our central argument is that the alignment - or misalignment - between the tastes of the jury and those of consumers is key to answering these questions.
+Specifically, if experts' tastes are poorly aligned with those of consumers, the latter may end up consuming products they do not enjoy and would not have chosen independently, thereby distorting their choices and reducing their utility.
+Contrary to conventional wisdom, expert judgments may, in such cases, decrease consumer welfare.

-To address that question, we focus on the Booker Prize, an internationally known literary prize awarded annually since 1969 by a committee of literary experts.
+In this paper, we focus on the Booker Prize, an internationally known literary prize awarded annually since 1969 by a committee of literary experts.
+The Booker is considered by many professionals as the most important and influential prize in Englishlanguage literature, arguably surpassing other literary prizes in terms of publicity, notoriety, and generated book sales (English, 2002, Moseley, 2019).
 Literary prizes provide an ideal case to study the welfare effects of expert judgments for at least two reasons.
 First, literary prizes are one of the main sources of expert judgments in the book industry and are central to the production and reception of books (English, 2014).
-Second, the book industry is characterized by a wide range of choices which, combined to the experience good nature of books, makes purchasing decisions complex and hazardous for consumers.
-This means that prepurchase information, such as prizes, affects consumption choices (Ponzo and Scoppa, 2015, Lagios and Méon, 2024).
+Second, the book industry is characterized by a wide range of choices which, combined with the experience good nature of books, makes purchasing decisions complex and hazardous for consumers.
+This means that pre-purchase information, such as prizes, affects consumption choices (Ponzo and Scoppa, 2015, Lagios and Méon, 2024).
 In an online survey conducted for this study, nearly one half of respondents reported that they were more likely to buy a book when it had been awarded and the figure exceeded 58 percent when they were asked whether they took prizes into account when hesitating between two books.

-We begin our analysis by investigating how the Booker affects the demand for books, as the prize will affect consumer surplus only if it influences consumption choices.
+We begin our analysis by investigating how the Booker affects the demand for books, as the prize will affect consumer surplus only if it first influences consumption choices.
 To that end, we construct a rich dataset that covers the quasi-universe of books published between 2015 to 2021, which is the period over which we can track the entire daily sales of a book on Amazon.
-Our dataset includes daily information on Amazon sales ranks, prices, and ratings for over 155,000 editions coming from more than 58,000 books.
-As Amazon's market share in physical and electronic books in the US is 42% and 89%, respectively, our data capture a significant part of the US book market.1 or incidentally reward characteristics that make a book successful.
-A naive regression of sales ranks on the Booker is therefore unlikely to reflect a causal effect.
+Our dataset includes daily information on Amazon sales ranks, prices, and ratings for over 155,000 editions coming from more than 58,000 titles.
+As Amazon's market share in physical and electronic books in the US is 42% and 89%, respectively, our data capture a significant part of the US book market.

 When estimating the effect of the Booker on sales, the main challenge is that a book's unobservable characteristics may drive both the probability of winning an award and commercial success.
-The jury may, for example, deliberately pick books that will likely be successful
+The jury may, for example, deliberately pick books that will likely be successful or incidentally reward characteristics that make a book successful.
+A naive regression of sales ranks on the Booker is therefore unlikely to reflect a causal effect.